 A TA can still be required for non-referable planning applications in London.

 Our pre-application services help you identify and prioritize the most important transport issues and impacts for your TA and the rest of your planning application.

 If you need us to suggest any changes or mitigation, you should book an initial screening meeting.

 Our guidance is based on our role in planning and doesn't replace guidance by local authorities or national government.

 It helps you create TAs and planning applications using Vision Zero and the Healthy Streets Approach.
 It also shows how your new development will meet the transport policy requirements of the London Plan.

-The Mayor's Transport Strategy (MTS) aims for 80 per cent of Londoners' trips to be walked, cycled or use public transport by 2041.
+The Mayor's Transport Strategy aims for 80% of Londoners' trips to be walked, cycled or use public transport by 2041.
 All development in London must support this because of Policy TI (strategic approach to transport) of the new London Plan.

-The Mayor's Cycling Action Plan aim for 70% of Londoners to be within 400m of a London-wide network of high-quality cycle routes by 2041.
+The Mayor's Cycling action plan aim for 70% of Londoners to be within 400 metres of a London-wide network of high-quality cycle routes by 2041.